inductiva/inductiva/tutorials/pinns/heat-4-neurosolver.md

 can be used to expand our knowledge of Partial Differential Equations to realms never computed before.

-Stay tuned by following our new blog posts!
+Stay tuned for new material!

 🔥🔥🔥 Fire out 🔥🔥🔥